Sondbg/Angular/README.md

 # B2bAquatec

-This repository includes 2 parts:
+This project includes 2 parts:

 `B2bAquatec` - ecommerce platform, build with Angular.
 Where the prices are personalized based on the Customer Category in the Aquatec system.

 `Netsuite-Angular API` - custom made API, based on SuiteScript 2.x , to process and validate the data coming thru http.
+You can find it here <a href="https://github.com/Sondbg/Netsuite-Angular-API">Netsuite API Repository<a>

 ## Development server